 Entrepreneurship as an MBA Graduate

-Among the 84% of MBA graduates who are employed by companies or seeking employment, the GMAC 2018 Alumni Perspectives Survey notes that 10% of today’s MBA graduates are self-employed entrepreneurs.
-Becoming an entrepreneur carries many perks that appeal to business school students.
-As the first table below demonstrates, the most common reasons for pursuing an entrepreneurial career include the desire to be one’s own boss, the belief that self-employment is the best pathway for one’s goods and services, and the potential for higher earnings compared to those who work for an established organization.
-The average entrepreneur in the U.S. has an annual revenue stream of $7 million.
+Entrepreneurship carries many perks that may appeal to business school students.
+As the first table below demonstrates, the most common reasons for pursuing an entrepreneurial career include the desire to be one's own boss, the belief that self-employment is the best pathway for one's goods and services, and the potential for higher earnings compared to those who work for an established organization.
+The average entrepreneur in the U.S. receives an annual revenue stream of $7 million.

-Launching a business can be an expensive undertaking, as potential expenses like business insurance, taxes, and professional permits, licenses, and fees begin to add up.
-For this reason, securing venture capital from outside investors is integral for many entrepreneurs.
-According to Forbes, U.S. startups received $148 billion in venture capital funding in 2017 alone.
-Those industries where entrepreneurs seek and receive venture capital most frequently include energy and utilities, technology, manufacturing, and health care.
+Launching a business requires a significant financial investment.
+For this reason, securing venture capital from outside investors is critical to many businesses.
+U.S. startups received $130.9 billion in venture capital funding in 2018 alone.
+Industries where entrepreneurs seek and receive venture capital most frequently include energy and utilities, technology, manufacturing, and healthcare.

 |Motivation||% Marked "Very Important"|